cometbft/knowledge-base/protocols/mempool/v0/mempool-v0.md

-# Mempool implementation (WIP)
+# Mempool implementation (v0)

-This document describes the implementation of the mempool in CometBFT v0.38.x, the one called v0, that is, the simple implementation of the mempool as a queue of transactions over a simple push-based gossip protocol.
+This document describes the implementation of the mempool in CometBFT v0.38.x.
+This implementation, called v0, is simply a queue of transactions with a cache over a basic push-based gossip protocol.

 ![Mempool](./mempool-v0.svg)